-The Data Science Institute’s Seed Funds Program supports new collaborations with the goal of developing longer-term and deeper interdisciplinary relationships among faculty at Columbia.
+The Data Science Institute’s Seed Fund Program supports new collaborations with the goal of developing longer-term and deeper interdisciplinary relationships among faculty at Columbia.
 Aimed at advancing research that combines data science with domain expertise, selected projects embody the spirit of DSI’s mission, and address the technical strengths needed to create more fair and ethical use of data.

 For 2023, the Institute has selected five outstanding projects, reflecting solution-oriented approaches to issues in healthcare access and social inequalities; disease diagnosis and treatment; cybersecurity and public policy; and materials science and discovery.
 The awarded research teams will accelerate their projects over the course of the next year, with access to DSI’s extensive network of scientists, scholars, and technical experts.